Conditional Statements

 Loops

-In C++, loops repeatedly execute code as long as the provided condition is true
+In C++, loops repeatedly execute code as long as the provided condition is true.

 There are four main types of loops in C++:

-loops, but run at least once.for
+2. do-while loops: similar to while loops, but run at least once.

-loops: used to iterate through every item in an array or list-like structure.
+4. for-each loops: used to iterate through every item in an array or list-like structure.

 // while loop